hetvshah/covid-dashboard/README.md

 # COVID-19 Dashboard

-Keep track and stay updated on the pandemic in different states / counties across the United States ( + opt in for notifications on your phone!)
+Keep track and stay updated on the pandemic in different states / counties across the United States

 Built with React / Redux, Express, NodeJS, and MongoDB (MERN stack)